 (1) The Committee of Experts shall adopt amendments and other changes to the Classification at its regular yearly sessions.
 Amendments shall enter into force at the end of specified revision periods.
 The Committee of Experts shall determine the length of such periods and the date at which the amendments will enter into force.
 In accordance with Article 4(1) of the Nice Agreement, such date could not be earlier than six months after the date of dispatch of the corresponding notification to the countries of the Nice Union by the International Bureau.
 Other changes, as long as they do not entail an amendment, will enter into force on January 1, but not earlier than six months after the date of their adoption, unless the Committee of Experts decided otherwise.

 (2) The Committee of Experts shall be able to take certain decisions by electronic means.
-Such decisions include the adoption of the reports of its sessions and, without prejudice to Rule 7(1), the adoption of changes to the Classification which do not entail an amendment.
+Such decisions include the adoption of the reports of its sessions and, without prejudice to Rule 7(1), the adoption of changes and amendments to the Classification.

 Rule 8: Publication of the Report